 Computer vision syndrome & digital eyestrain

 A startling graph is presented showing the rapid increase in the number of optometrists per capita in the UK.
 30 years ago, the author wrote an article predicting a polarisation within optometry, and evidence will be presented that this has happened.
 We have become a profession of two halves and this trend is destined to continue.
 Community optometrists are fortunate because their work requires engagement with two fascinating worlds; those of the clinician and of the businessman.
 It will be argued that clinical skills offer a huge business opportunity for optometrists that is under-utilised in the UK.
 The presentation demonstrates that developing a private clientele through evidence-based clinical care is not just an opportunity for ‘Harley Street’ locations but can be applied to most areas of the UK.
 Independent optometry is well-placed to provide excellent eyecare and this is a high priority for most patients.
-To be most successful in this endeavour, independent optometry need not be independent of the NHS, but needs to successfully build private eyecare alongside NHS eyecare.
+To be most successful in this endeavour, independent optometry need not be independent of the NHS (although this model is one option), but more often involves successfully building private eyecare alongside NHS eyecare.
 The presentation includes an entertaining tour of creative strategies to build a private practice, including mind-reading, time-travel, and seeking the clear blue waters of enlightenment.

 The optometrists' guide to providing eyecare for young children